HKS3/koha-normalize-marc2db/README.md

 |             83609 | nm2db_fields    |   45.58 |    40.09 |    85.67 |
 +-------------------+-----------------+---------+----------+----------+
 ```

-not surprisingly it uses about the same amount of space as biblio_metadata, although with the indices it uses more
+not surprisingly it uses about the same amount of space as biblio_metadata
 ```
 create index nm2db_subfields_ind on nm2db_subfields(value);
 create index nm2db_fields_ind on nm2db_fields (biblionumber, tag);